Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Saturday's total is 1.7 points lower than the two team's combined 60.7 points per game average.

-- These two squads combine to allow 53.8 points per game, 5.2 fewer than this contest's over/under.
+- This contest's over/under is 5.2 points greater than the 53.8 these two squads combine to allow per game this season.

 - Gators games this season feature an average total of 59.4 points, a number 0.4 points higher than Saturday's over/under.